Top 4 Cities With Asia’s Highest Rental Yields

 In practice, capital appreciation prospects are harder to predict beforehand than rental yields though.

-On the other hand, estimating yields is a lot easier.
-You just need to look at similar properties in the same neighborhood, see what price they’re rented for, and make a comp.
+Estimating yields is a lot easier, on the other hand.
+It’s just a matter of looking at similar properties in the same neighborhood, seeing what price they’re rented for, and making a comp.

-Here are the top four cities in Asia with the highest rental yields.
-Keep in mind that we are only looking at large, capital cities.
-There’s no reason to fill up the list with smaller towns like Battambang, Cambodia and Taunggyi, Myanmar.
+Keep in mind that we’re only looking at large, capital cities.
+There’s no reason to fill up this list with smaller places like Battambang, Cambodia or Taunggyi, Myanmar.

 Bangkok

-Thailand’s capital of Bangkok has Asia’s fourth highest rental yields.
-You can expect moderate returns of around 5% in most parts of the city like Sukhumvit, Silom, and Ratchathewi.
+Thailand’s capital city of Bangkok has Asia’s fourth highest rental yields.
+You can expect moderate returns of around 5% in most parts of the city.

 Thailand also ranks as one of the weakest economies in Southeast Asia.
-Its GDP growth rate – about 3% over the years – still outperforms most western nations.
-Yet it remains very unimpressive by emerging market standards.
+Its GDP growth rate – about 3% on average over the past decade – still outperforms most western nations.
+But this number remains unimpressive by emerging market standards.

 Buying a condo in central Bangkok costs about US$6,000 per square meter on average.
-Real estate prices drop below US$3,000 if you’re buying in a suburb like Bang Na or Phaholyothin though.
+Yet real estate prices drop below US$3,000 if you’re buying in a suburb like Bang Na or Phaholyothin.

 Manila

 The Philippines is third on our list.
-Rental yields in Manila hover around the 6%-7% range in some parts of the metro area.
+Rental yields in Manila hover around the 5% range in most parts of the metro area.

-Not only that, but the Philippines is among Southeast Asia’s fastest growing economy too.
-GDP typically increases by above 6% during a normal year, outpacing practically all of its neighbors.
+Not only that, but the Philippines is among Southeast Asia’s fastest growing economies in general.
+The country’s GDP has increased by above 6% on average over the past decade, which outpaces practically all other countries in the world.

-Furthermore, the Philippines has the strongest population growth in the region.
+Furthermore, the Philippines has the strongest population growth in Southeast Asia.
 Its current population of 103 million will rise to over 140 million over just the next 30 years.

 Population growth in the Philippines should drive future demand for real estate in prime areas and in turn, lead toward healthy appreciation over the long-term.